SurtzSean/ThreeJs/Part1/1.6FullscreenAndResizing/README.md

 now some have even highe rpixel ratios like beyond 3

-pixel ratio of 2 means 4 times more pixels to render & 3 means 9 times more pixels to render
+pixel ratio of 2 means 4 times more pixels to render & 3 means 9 times more pixels to render highest pixel ratios are on the weakest devices window.devicePixelRatio handles the pixel ratio